MobileTeleSystems/syncmaster/docs/reference/worker/create_spark_session.rst

 SyncMaster Worker creates `SparkSession <https://spark.apache.org/docs/latest/sql-getting-started.html#starting-point-sparksession>`_ for each Run.

-By default, SparkSession is created with ``master=local``, including all required .jar packages for DB/FileSystem types, and limited by transfer resources.
+By default, SparkSession is created with ``spark.master: local``, including all required .jar packages for DB/FileSystem types, and limited by transfer resources.

 Custom Spark session configuration
 ----------------------------------